Svaagi/Luxonis/README.md

 2. Compile TypeScript files to JavaScript: `tsc client.ts`
 3. Start the client: `node client.js`
 4. Follow the prompts for authentication and game actions.

+### Observing Game Progress

+1. Ensure the WebSocket server is running as part of the game server.
+2. Open `index.html` in a web browser to connect to the WebSocket server and observe game updates in real-time.

 ## Game Commands